Secure Check Fail Recovery (How to Fix Safely)

 3. Reboot

 This clears temporary files without deleting personal data.
+It’s safe, fast, and causes no data loss.

-Fix #3: Remove Recent Magisk Modules
+Fix 3: Remove recent Magisk modules

-Samsung Secure Check Fail Recovery Fix (Odin Method)
+Samsung Secure Check Fail Recovery fix (Odin method)

 For Samsung phones, Odin is usually the most reliable solution.